finos/software-project-blueprint/website/README.md

-This website was created with [Docusaurus](https://docusaurus.io/).
+This website was created with [Docusaurus v2](https://v2.docusaurus.io/).

 # What's In This Document